djotaku/adventofcode/2021/Day_15/README.md

 The cave algorithm - BFS - was the wrong algorithm to use.
 It was more or less infinite.

 Someone told me to use Dijkstra.
 I'd tried last year and earlier this year, but I guess it was time to finally learn it.
 [I'm using a stack abuse page](https://stackabuse.com/dijkstras-algorithm-in-python/) to learn Dijkstra/use their implementation, but I'll still have to format the input to work with it.

+### Part 2
+Looks like the real challenge here is confirming that I've correctly increased my inputs.
+Right now I think my strategy will be to ingest the grid and then maybe write it back out to ingest again.
+Alternatively, I may just ingest it and, line by line, increase it by 5 times and then work with that in memory.
+I will have to think about this a bit.
 ## What I Learned

 ### Generic